Short Review | Cliff Empire – Futuristic SimCity on a mountainside

-These days it looks like that it shall not be climate change that brings us all to wrack and ruin.
-In this case, it will be a nuclear winter unleashed upon the Earth by an atomic superpower firing the lion’s share of its warheads and thus turning the planet into an ice-covered wasteland, blanketing the surface of the Earth with a radioactive fog 300 meters thick.
+These days it looks like it will not be climate change that brings us all to wrack and ruin.
+It might as well be a nuclear winter unleashed upon the Earth by an atomic superpower firing the lion’s share of its warheads and thus turning the planet into an ice-covered wasteland, blanketing the surface of the Earth with a radioactive fog 300 metres thick.

-That is the premise of the building sim Cliff Empire, which was developed by Lion's Shade.
-The game has spent almost a year in early access and was officially released on Steam on August 6.
-Currently, the developer charges 9.99 Euros (~$11.30) for the game.
+At least, that is the premise of the building sim Cliff Empire, which was developed by Lion's Shade.
+The game spent almost a year in early access and was officially released on Steam on the 6th of August.
+Currently, the developer charges 9.99 Euros (~$11.30) for the title.

-The game is not set 100 years in the future, but there are still a few technological advances to contend with.
-The people who managed to survive the nuclear war ended up at an orbital space station, and after they spent a few decades in space, they decided to go back to Earth.
+The game is not set far in the future, but there are still a few technological advances to contend with.
+The people who managed to survive the nuclear holocaust ended up at an orbital space station, and after they spent a few decades in space, they decided to go back to Earth.
 However, the surface of the planet is no longer habitable.
 The mountain peaks that jut out of the nuclear fog are the only areas suitable for settlement.
-The cliffs do not offer a lot of space, which is why players have to be especially judicious in how they manage their city.
+The cliffs do not offer a lot of space, which is why players have to be especially careful in how they manage their colony.

 By the way, our screenshots do not seem to do the game justice.
 This is why we decided to include a number of screenshots made by the developer, which we clearly marked.

 Next we build housing units and a landing platform for the first people who want to return to Earth.
-They arrive in style via shuttle and take over the colony.
+They arrive in style by space shuttle and take over the colony.
 From now on, we have to construct other buildings to provide nourishment, electricity, income, and security for the colonists.

-There are three different game modes: In Sandbox mode, we can focus on building the most beautiful city without having to worry about resources.
-In classic mode, we build our city step by step.
-Here we also have to make sure that we are able to meet the needs of the settlers.
-In Tower Defense mode, we have to defend the city from waves of incoming attackers.
-This mode is very different when compared to the classic mode.
+There are three different game modes: In Sandbox Mode, players can focus on building the most beautiful city without having to worry about resources.
+In Classic Mode, you build your city step by step.
+Here you also have to make sure that you are able to meet the needs of the settlers.
+In Tower Defense Mode, you have to defend the city from waves of incoming attackers.
+This mode is very different when compared to the Classic Mode.

 Once the first settlers arrive, the gameplay loop, which is very similar to Anno games or even Cities: Skylines, begins.
 Settlers need something and in order to satisfy that need, you have to construct a building.
 At first the game appears a bit overwhelming: There are introductory missions, which give players additional resources.
-However, it is never explained, for example, that colonists will fall ill even if you have a good healthcare facility if they do not get any vitamins.
-Unlike in other games, fish, tomatoes and grapes are not an alternative for other foodstuffs.
-These are actual resources, needed to keep the productivity of the labor force high.
+However, it is never explained, for example, that colonists will fall ill, even if you have a good medical facility, if they do not get any vitamins.
+Unlike in other games, fish, tomatoes and grapes are not a simple alternative to other foodstuffs.
+These are actual resources, which are needed to keep the productivity of the colony high.

-Not all cliffs are equally good for food, energy and commodity production: If visible gusts of wind are sweeping across the platform, then this is where you should put your wind farm.
-If one of your cities has a lot of uranium, then this is where your mining operation should be located.
-If weather conditions are especially favorable for food production on one of your three cliffs, then you should build as many greenhouses there as possible.
+Not all cliffs are equally good for food/energy production or resource extraction: If visible gusts of wind are sweeping across the platform, then this is where you should put your wind farm.
+If one of your cities has a lot of uranium, then this is where your mining operations should be located.
+If weather conditions are especially favourable for food production on one of your three cliffs, then you should build as many greenhouses there as possible.

 You can build on all three of your cliffs right from the start.
 However, each cliff has its own budget and its own resource base.
-It is a good thing that you can build bridges to link all three cliffs together, and if you do so workers will automatically move from one cliff to another, depending on the amount of work and living space available on each cliff.
+It is quite nice that you can build bridges to link all three cliffs together, and if you do so workers will automatically move from one cliff to another, depending on the amount of work and liveable space available on each cliff.

 You can see the needs of the settlers at the bottom of the screen.
-The population size serves as the main determinant of the colonists’ needs.
-In addition to food, water and electricity, residents may also need furniture, household appliances and electronic devices, all of which are produced at 3D printing facilities that require raw input materials that are mined from the depths of the cliffs.
+The population size is the main determinant of the colonists’ needs.
+In addition to food, water and electricity, residents may also need furniture, household appliances and electronic devices, all of which are produced at 3D printing facilities that require raw input materials that can be extracted from the depths of the cliffs.

-While building, you also have to pay attention to the ecological situation and the look of your colony.
+When building, you also have to pay attention to the ecological impact and the attractiveness of the colony.
 Many buildings come in various sizes, which can be especially useful when you are running low on construction space and need to fit a building in between other buildings.
 The orientation of the buildings can be changed.
 Moreover, you can also expand the buildings.
 For instance, you can add more units to a housing complex.

 Research plays an important role as well.
 It can make fulfilling certain needs of the colonists easier and allows players to construct new buildings.
 The more universities you build, that is to say, the more limited space on your cliffs you dedicate to research, the faster it progresses.

 Cliff Empire is all about making the best of the limited space that you have at your disposal.
-This is what EA’s much-criticized SimCity reboot, which was particularly disliked by the fans, was also about.
+This is what EA’s much-criticised SimCity reboot, which was particularly disliked by the fans, was also about.
 However, because of the setting, these kinds of mechanics make a lot more sense in Cliff Empire.
-Moreover, the different sizes of the buildings can lead to very interesting conundrums such as: Should I add another field to increase food production or should I build another turbine for the wind farm?
-Should I house settlers in large apartment complexes or should I build single-family detached homes for the colonists, which make them happier?
+Moreover, the different sizes of buildings can really make you think about what you should build.
+You may find yourself thinking: Should I add another field to increase food production or should I build another turbine for the wind farm?
+Should I house settlers in large apartment complexes or should I build single-family detached homes, which take up more space but make the colonists happier?

-There are a lot of systems to master.
-These range from office buildings and tourist facilities, which can generate a lot of money later in the game, to trade with the space station, which happens through a very cool warp-gate.
-Mastering all of these aspects of the game is necessary for building a viable economy.
+There are a lot of mechanics to master.
+Players can construct office buildings and tourist attractions, which can generate a lot of money in the late game, or trade with the space station via a very cool warp gate.
+Mastering all of the mechanics is necessary for building a viable economy on tiny cliffs.

-During this short review, we spent almost five hours playing with Cliff Empire.
+All in all, we spent almost five hours with Cliff Empire.
 We still have a lot of technologies to unlock and our third cliff is basically uninhabited, which gives us a lot of room for improvement.
-For most people, the first play-through will be a learning experience, during which they will get to know the various systems of the game.
-The tutorial missions only cover the basics and are not of much use when it comes to more sophisticated mechanics.
+For most people, the first playthrough will be a learning experience, during which they will get to know the various systems of the game.
+The tutorial missions only cover the basics.
+They do not introduce players to more sophisticated mechanics.

-By completing quests, you will get to take your colonization efforts to outer space.
-Randomly generated cliffs and ever-changing climate add to the replay value.
+By completing quests, you will get to take your colonisation efforts to outer space.
+The ever-changing climate and randomly generated cliffs further add to replayability.

 The game takes up less than 500 MB of storage space on the hard drive.
 The system requirements are also quite low.
 According to the developer, the game should run smoothly on a system with 2 GB of RAM and an integrated GPU.
-Nevertheless, the title looks very impressive: The camera can be rotated 360 degrees and the zoom level can be adjusted, the futuristic buildings are well-detailed and beautifully designed, individual drones fly to and fro over the city and the residents stroll through the newly constructed parks with a clear sense of wonder.
-You can take a closer look at the impressive visuals by pressing Tab and enabling tourist mode, which allows you to explore the city from a settler’s point of view.
+Nevertheless, the title looks very impressive: The camera can be rotated 360 degrees and the zoom level can be adjusted.
+The futuristic buildings are well-detailed and beautifully designed, individual drones fly to and fro over the colony and the residents stroll through the newly constructed parks with a clear sense of wonder.
+You can take a closer look at the impressive visuals by pressing "Tab" and enabling tourist mode, which allows you to explore the city from a settler’s point of view.

 The music is not very memorable and sounds a lot like something you might hear in an elevator, which is quite common for building simulators.
 That being said, it is not annoying.
 Sound effects are used sparingly, but when they are used, as in the case of the firefighting drones, they sound very convincing.
 A female voice informs players of the goings-on in the colony.